Pinewood Studios: 2000s

 In 2009, Pinewood and Shepperton received a BAFTA Award for their Outstanding British Contribution to Cinema.

 2010s

 The Pinewood Studios Group was subject to a hostile takeover approach in 2011.
 Manchester-based The Peel Group acquired a 73% stake, but Warren James Jewellers retained a 27% stake, so preventing a full takeover.
-As of 2012, Pinewood's management is waiting to see if the Financial Services Authority would cancel the stock market listing in recognition of the fact that nearly all the shares are held by two groups.
+In 2012 Financial Services Authority considered cancelling the stock market listing because nearly all the shares are held by two groups.
 In June 2016, five new stages and 10 new workshops were opened at Pinewood.

-The Walt Disney Studios announced a 10-year lease of most of the Pinewood Studios in September 2019, to start in 2020.
+In 2019, the Walt Disney Studios announced a 10-year lease of most of the Pinewood Studios in September 2019, to start in 2020.

 2020s

+In 2025, Marvel Studios moved their main production servers and offices to Pinewood Studios, starting predominantly with the productions of Phase Six films The Fantastic Four: First Steps, Spider-Man: Brand New Day, co-produced with Sony, and Avengers: Doomsday and Avengers: Secret Wars, as well as the show VisionQuest.